 Once we totally surrender, Jesus comes to reign on the throne of our hearts.
 From that position, He can begin to clean up everything else about us that needs cleaning up.
 You need never fear.
 Once He has the position of authority, willingly given to him by you, He knows how – and is well able – to do the rest of the work.

 So what about that term “born again”?
-Go back to our original verse: “Therefore, if any man is in Christ, he is a new creature (Greek: new species).”
+Well, to start with, we must remember that man was created by a spirit God and, therefore, is a spirit being, having a soul and living in a body.
+No go back to our original verse: “Therefore, if any man is in Christ, he is a new creature (Greek: new species).”
 When Jesus Christ comes in, our real man – the spirit man — is literally born again.
 A brand new species (the God-man species of Jesus Christ) comes in and generates its life in our spirit.
-(You must remember that man was created by a spirit God and therefore is primarily a spirit-being, having a soul and living in a body).
-Therefore the Word tells us again and again the we are to be aware of the fact that we are now “children of God.”
+Therefore, the Word tells us again and again that, once this happens, we are to be aware of the fact that we have become “children of God.”
 (Romans 8:16, 1 John 3:2).